-Vienna Insider Tips.
-The city centre is populated with historic masterworks housed in the vast complex of the Imperial Palace Vienna (Hofburg).
-Many of these pieces of art were collected by the Habsburg Emperors themselves, or by noblemen and supporters of the Court.
-If you want to know more about peoples and their lives in the former Habsburg Crownlands of Bukowina, Dalmatia, Galicia, Lodomeria, Ruthenia, and others head for the Museum of Folks and Folk Art (Volkskundemuseum).
-The small museum in Vienna’s lovely 8th district shows beautiful furniture, ceramics, fashion, tools and paintings from what is today Eastern Europe.
+To complement Imperial art, get to know more about popular art in the former Habsburg Crownlands of Bukowina, Dalmatia, Galicia, Lodomeria, Ruthenia, and others.
+Hiding in Vienna’s lovely 8th district of Josefstadtthe Museum of Folks and Folk Art (Volkskundemuseum) shows beautiful furniture, ceramics, fashion, tools and paintings from what is today Eastern Europe.
 Highly recommended.

 4. Vienna State Opera – Vienna Volksoper